boltops-tools/terraspace-docs/_docs/vs/tsc-vs-tfc.md

 ![](https://img.boltops.com/images/terraspace/cloud/stacks/terraform-runs.png)

 A difference is that with Terraspace, you don't have to create the stack ahead of time like you have to do Terraform Cloud workspaces.
-With Terraspace, you can define tfvars and reference secrets vi code.
+With Terraspace, you can define tfvars and reference secrets with code.
 There's no need to manually pre-create workspaces or stacks.
 They get created as you deploy.

 ## Team Management